Before & After Photos

 Q. Do the early dolls have the issue with getting green ear?
 I am

 concerned about putting earrings in because I don't want that to happen!

-Not even gold filled will do.
+alloy earrings in the ears -- mot even 24kt gold filled will do.

 Q. What is the best way to remove poorly done,